LeBron James is in his 20th season in the NBA – meaning the 38-year-old has spent more than half of his life as a professional basketball player.

 A more seasoned James brought magic to Cleveland in his second stint in the city, leading the Cavaliers to four straight NBA finals against the superstar-laden Golden State Warriors, winning the title in 2016 — the first championship for any Cleveland sports franchise in 52 years.

 After four seasons in Cleveland, James departed for the Los Angeles Lakers.
 He led the Lakers to the NBA title in 2020.
-In his storied career, James has earned $387.4 million.
-He has one year remaining on his contract with the Lakers, which will pay him $44.5 million in the 2022-23 season and push his on-court earnings to $431.9 million.
+In his storied career, James has earned nearly $432 million.
+He currently is playing on a two-year contract worth $85.7 million.